 Ideas have consequences.
 In the end, what we believe ought to be apparent in the way we live and behave.
 I’ll be honest with you; most parents couldn’t care less what you teach their kids as long as you address the behavior issues.
 But if you make behavior your focus, you’ll likely fail in an overly legalistic attempt to impact your students from the outside-in.
 On the other hand, if you can help your students understand the foundational theological, rational, philosophical issues related to Christianity, you’ve got a good chance of impacting them from the inside-out.
 I developed several six-week series focused on explicit Biblical teaching related to social justice, sexuality, compassion, pride a number of “hot topic” cultural issues.
 Many of these issues were relevant to our Utah and Berkeley missions trips, and we added several inner city ministry trips to our calendar to provide a target for social justice training.

-Theology, philosophy and behavior.
+Theology, apologetics and behavior.
 These were the three areas I repeatedly addressed as a youth pastor.
 I did my best to build compelling and stimulating series around these three areas of concern.
 I looked at packaged curriculum for ideas, but found myself writing much of my own material, tailoring it to my group.
 I purchased books, surfed the internet and borrowed ideas from other youth pastors.
 When I couldn’t find exactly what I needed, I created it from scratch.
 Sometimes I succeeded and sometimes I failed.
 Much of what I taught my students ended up on this website and in my books.
 I focused on these three areas and watched my students blossom in their ability to understand the issues and articulate the case for Christianity, and I still believe these broad categories can form the foundation of any youth ministry curriculum.
+Focus on these three areas and watch your students blossom in their ability to understand the issues and articulate the case for Christianity.
+Click To Tweet

 For more information about strategies to help you teach Christian worldview to the next generation, please read So the Next Generation Will Know: Training Young Christians in a Challenging World.
 This book teaches parents, youth pastors and Christian educators practical, accessible strategies and principles they can employ to teach the youngest Christians the truth of Christianity.
 The book is accompanied by an eight-session So the Next Generation Will Know DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.